 Some states are gaining population while others are rapidly loosing it.

-What Are the Most Popular Cities to Move to in 2021?
+What Do Moving Industry Statistics Show, What Are the Most Popular Cities to Move to in 2023?

 If knowing the most popular states to live in doesn’t narrow down your search, then maybe you should focus on the most popular cities in the US.
 Data from USPS and Census Bureau shows that some cities saw an increase in inbound relocation.
 Some of those are: